SVGoogle/Text-Mining-News-Articles/README.md

 ## 3. Named Entitity Recognition (NER)
 In this section the most commonly mentioned Named Entities with respect to COVID-19 are extracted using the statistical model from [spaCy](https://spacy.io/) library. spaCy can recognize various types of named entities (like people, places, organizations etc.) in a text (document), by asking the pretrained models for a prediction.
 Because models are statistical and strongly depend on the examples they were trained on, they must be tuned for special applications.
-For example, 'en_core_web_sm' - that wass used in this analysis - is a small spaCy English pipeline that is trained on written web text (blogs, news, comments).
-It first must be downloaded:
+For example, 'en_core_web_sm' - that was used in this analysis - is a small spaCy English pipeline that is trained on written web text (blogs, news, comments).
+It first must be downloaded as follows:

 	python -m spacy download en_core_web_sm